 It is extremely important that you find a lawyer that is experienced in this process and knows all the I-600 visa requirements and how to walk through that process.
 Otherwise it will end up costing you a lot of time and money that you did not count on.
 Using a Hague approved international adoption agency accredited in Liberia is still the best way to adopt internationally even in a Kinship situation to make sure it is done correctly.

-Currently there is one International adoption agency that we can recommend for you to contact if you have a child you want to adopt.
+Currently there are five International adoption agency that we can recommend for you to contact if you have a child you want to adopt.

 *Hague Accreditation or Hague Approval signifies that an agency meets and is in compliance with the standards founded in the Convention, the Intercountry Adoption Act, and the Universal Accreditation Act.
 Council on Accreditation (2017, April)